piyush-khandelwal-sp/developer.sailpoint.com/docs/extensibility/rules/cloud-rules/index.md

 `Rule - IdentityAttribute - Calculate Lifecycle.xml`

-If you do not have a type, use "Generic" as the type.
+If you do not have a type, use "Transform" as the type.
 It would look like this:

-`Rule - Generic - My Generic Rule.xml`
+`Rule - Transform - My Transform Rule.xml`

 - **Updating Existing Rules and Versioning**